 - Do you have the list of target segments to give the right info?

-- Do you have the answers of the probable questions that your prospects might ask the sales reps?
+- Do you have the answers to the probable questions that your prospects might ask the sales reps?

 - Can you back those answers with sufficient content/documentation?